Vinit-180/every-vote-todo-app/ReadMe.md

    ```bash
    npm install
    ```
+9. Set up environment variables:
+     Create a `.env` file in the root directory. consider the `.env.example` for setting up the variables.

-9. Start the development server:
+10. Start the development server:
    ```bash
    npm run dev
    ```
-10. Access the backend app in your browser at `http://localhost:5173`.
+11. Access the backend app in your browser at `http://localhost:5173`.

 ## Usage